Merit pay

 Merit pay refers to a system of compensating employees based on their performance, typically through salary increases, bonuses, or other forms of reward.
 Unlike traditional pay structures, where employees receive uniform raises or pay rates based on their tenure or position, merit pay directly ties compensation to an individual’s achievements, skills, or contributions.

-Why merit pay matters for employers
+Why merit pay matters for small businesses

 Merit pay can be a win-win for both employers and employees when implemented correctly.
 Here’s why it’s a crucial element in modern compensation strategies: